BUBBLE

 BUBBLE 2 successfully launched

-30°C outside temperature in Stuttgart and the team gathered with negative corona tests on the university campus in Vaihingen to make the final preparations for the balloon launch.
-A flight time of roughly 3 hours was calculated beforehand.
-On windless days, the balloon does not fly too far away, which makes the chase more comfortable, so on this day too, everything could be tidied up first, the water bottles filled and an ice cream eaten.
+With an outside temperature of 30°C in Stuttgart, the team gathered on the university campus in Vaihingen, all with negative coronavirus tests, to make the final preparations for the balloon launch.
+A flight time of roughly 3 hours had been calculated in advance.
+On windless days, the balloon does not fly too far away, which makes tracking it easier, so on this day, too, everything could be tidied up, the water bottles refilled, and ice cream eaten before setting off.

 July 2021

-This summer was crowned with successful starts.
-The new nacelle design was verified with BUBBLE 3.
+This summer was crowned with successful launches.
+The new gondola design was verified with BUBBLE 3.

-Student experiments on board weather balloons offer a unique opportunity to explore the upper layers of the atmosphere.
-Weather balloons, which often ascend into the stratosphere, carry sensors and instruments that allow students to collect data on temperature, pressure, humidity and radiation.
-These conditions, which are similar to the Martian atmosphere, make weather balloons a cost-effective platform for experiments exploring extraterrestrial environments.
-Such projects promote hands-on learning and interdisciplinary collaboration as they combine knowledge from physics, meteorology, engineering and computer science.
+Student experiments aboard weather balloons offer a unique opportunity to explore the upper layers of the atmosphere.
+Weather balloons, which often ascend into the stratosphere, carry sensors and measuring instruments that allow students to collect data on temperature, pressure, humidity, and radiation.
+These conditions, which resemble the Martian atmosphere, make weather balloons a cost-effective platform for experiments exploring extraterrestrial environments.
+Such projects promote hands-on learning and interdisciplinary collaboration, as they combine knowledge from physics, meteorology, engineering, and computer science.

-The development of experiments for weather balloons presents students with real technical challenges, such as the construction of robust measuring devices that must withstand the extreme temperatures and low pressures.
-In addition, the payloads must be lightweight and aerodynamically designed so as not to impair the limited buoyancy of the balloon.
-In addition to the hardware, the software is also crucial: sensors must be programmed and data logging systems developed that work autonomously during the flight.
+Developing experiments for weather balloons presents students with real technical challenges, such as designing robust measuring instruments that can withstand extreme temperatures and low pressures.
+In addition, payloads must be lightweight and aerodynamic so as not to compromise the balloon’s limited lift.
+In addition to the hardware, the software is also crucial: sensors must be programmed and data logging systems developed that operate autonomously during flight.
 Such challenges offer students an excellent opportunity to acquire valuable skills in project management and technical problem solving.
-These experiments not only help train the next generation of scientists and engineers, but also provide valuable data for science.
+These experiments not only contribute to the education of the next generation of scientists and engineers, but also provide valuable data for science.

 Has BUBBLE sparked your interest?
-We are always on the lookout for new members!
+We are always looking for new members!

 BUBBLE Subsystems